Carmoruda/Readkerly/README.md

 See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how to get started with our project.

-For quick fixes and more complex contributions, you can open an issue using the most appropiate [issue template](https://github.com/carmoruda/readkerly/issues/new/choose) to describe the changes you'd like to see.
+For quick fixes and more complex contributions, you can open an issue using the most appropriate [issue template](https://github.com/carmoruda/readkerly/issues/new/choose) to describe the changes you'd like to see.

 If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/carmoruda/readkerly/issues) for something to work on.
 When ready, check out [Getting Started with Contributing](/CONTRIBUTING.md) for detailed instructions.

 ## License

-The Readkerly product documenttation in the assets, content, and data folders are licensed under a [GNU General Public License](/LICENSE.md).
+The Readkerly product documentation in the assets, content, and data folders are licensed under a [GNU General Public License](/LICENSE.md).

 ## Thanks 💛